smartprocure/extract-text-html/README.md

     /** Replace a tag with some text.
 Flag self-closing tags with isSelfClosing: true. */ replacements?: Replacement[]
 }

+// Content from the following tags are excluded by default export const defaultExcludeContentFromTags = [
+  'head',
+  'base',
+  'link',
+  'meta',
+  'noscript',
+  'script',
+  'style',
+  'title',
+]
 ```

 ## Example